-In Hebrew, the word for "Adam" means "earth creature;" it is not a proper name but a poetic play upon the Hebrew word for earth.
-English translations of Genesis refer to "Adam" being formed first and refer to this earth creature as a male, but the original language never suggests that a man was created first.
-Rather, it recounts the creation of all humanity.
-Only later does the text refer to distinct bodies, called "Adam" and "Eve."
+In Hebrew, the word for "Adam" means "earth creature;" it is not a proper name but a poetic

+424 play upon the Hebrew word for earth.
+English translations of Genesis refer to "Adam" being

+426 that a man was created first.10 Rather, it recounts the creation of all humanity.
+Only later does the 427 text refer to distinct bodies, called "Adam" and "Eve."